 The deep learning models that perform well are big in size.
 However, the bigger the model, the more storage space it needs, making it difficult to deploy on resource-constrained devices.
 Moreover, a bigger model means a higher inference time and more energy consumption during inference.
 While these models have achieved great results in the lab, they aren’t usable in many real-world applications.

-That leaves us with one option: reducing the size of the model.
+That leaves us with one option: reducing the size of the model with AI compression.

 Making a smaller model that can run under the constraints of edge devices is a key challenge.
 It’s also important to do this without compromising accuracy.

 It is just not enough to have a small model that can run on resource-constrained devices.
 It should perform well, both in terms of accuracy and inference speed.